lolinlab/parallelEMD/README.md

 # Parallel EMD

-This program performs parallel 1-D EMD (empirical model decomposition) on GPU and returns the IMFs of each input; then, for each of the IMFs, the program also finds the upper envelop, lower envelop, critical points (local maxima and local minima).
+This program performs parallel 1-D EMD (empirical mode decomposition) on GPU and returns the IMFs of each input; then, for each of the IMFs, the program also finds the upper envelop, lower envelop, and critical points (local maxima and local minima).

-The 1-D signals with the same length (such as EEG signal for each sleep epoch) can be decomposed simultaneously, with each signal processed by each GPU kernel.
+The 1-D signals with the same length (such as the EEG signal for each sleep epoch) can be decomposed simultaneously, with each signal processed by each GPU kernel.